Son-Tr/calculator/README.md

 - **JavaScript:** For functionality and logic.
 - **Font Awesome:** For icons representing operations.
 - **SweetAlert2:** For alert notifications when invalid operations are performed.
+-
+## Live Demo
+You can view the live demo of the project here: [https://calculator-project-son-tr.vercel.app/]

+## Usage
+- Click on the number buttons to input values.
+- Use the operation buttons `(+, -, ×, ÷)` to perform calculations.
+- Click `=` to get the result of the calculation.
+- Click `AC` to reset the calculator.
+- Click `C` to delete the last input.
+- Use the `+/-` button to toggle the sign of the current number.
+- Use `%` to calculate the percentage of the current number.

+##Acknowledgments
+- Thanks to **FreeCodeCamp** for providing an excellent learning environment.